 Sign up and Sign in

 As the app runs on iOS, registration and login via Apple ID was chosen as an optimal solution.
-Apple ID.

 Interactive profile completion